tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `DisableTraps` (default 1): Prevents traps from activating.
 Does nothing since traps don't exist but might in the future.
 (They existed in JS Tanks.)
 * `RestrictTankTurning` (default 0): Prevent the tanks from turning while moving.
 A strange option, but maybe you like it, I won't judge.
 * `NoTankAcceleration` (default 0): Tanks no longer accelerate.
 Only added because JS Tanks had this option (which only had the option because there was a time before tank acceleration existed).
+* `AlwaysShootingMode` (default 0): Tanks are always firing.
+Intended as a debug option.

 ## CONTROLS